miracle-wm-org/miracle-wm-wiki/docs/getting_started/building.md

 - `-DSYSTEMD_INTEGRATION`: If enabled, miracle will build with full systemd integration, including establishing a user session and importing the proper environment variables in to systemd.
+- `-DEND_TO_END_TESTS`: If enabled, miracle's end-to-end tests will be compiled as part of the test suite.

 ## Snap